 Each bottle is 1 liter.
 Contains fluoride for the prevention of cavities.
 Mouthwash cleans the mouth, builds up and restores the enamel, and kills bad breath-causing germs.
 Has a fresh mint taste.

 A few complained that it stripped the skin on the inside of their cheek.

 The antibacterial formula aims to prevent gingivitis and reduce plaque.
 Quickly kills germs with use.
 Doesn’t contain alcohol or fluoride.
 Mouth feels clean without burning.
-Comes in a 1-liter bottle, and has a peppermint flavor.
+It comes in a 1-liter bottle and has a peppermint flavor.

 Several customers were not fans of the flavor.

 This product safely whitens the teeth and freshens the breath.

 The bottle is 16 ounces and comes in a pack of 4.
 Removes the surface stains on teeth without damaging the enamel.
 Kills bad breath germs, prevents cavities, and strengthens the enamel.
 Foams up during use for an added clean sensation.
 Has a mint flavor.

 Bottles aren’t very big, and some users noted that it left their mouths feeling a bit chalky.

 With multiple benefits, this is a good option for anyone looking for a multipurpose, alcohol-free mouthwash.